Top of the page

-Rectal cancer happens when cells that are not normal grow in your rectum.
-These cells grow together and form tumours.
+Rectal cancer occurs when cells that are not normal grow in your rectum.
+These cells often form in small growths called polyps.
+Not all rectal polyps turn into cancer.
+But most rectal cancer starts in a polyp.

 Rectal cancer usually grows very slowly.
 It usually takes years for the cancer to become large enough to cause symptoms.
 If the cancer is not removed and keeps growing, it eventually will invade and destroy nearby tissues and then spread farther, first to nearby lymph nodes.
 From there it may spread to other parts of the body.